Exclusive -- Trump Lawyer Jenna Ellis Receives Threats: 'You Deserved to Be Raped'

 She added: “CNN reporter messaged today accusing me of my bar license being lapsed.
 Unknown number has called my cell dozens of times between midnight and 4am to blow up my phone and try to get through the DND [do not disturb].”

-Ellis provided Breitbart News with a screen grab of text messages from an unknown person to attempted to provoke her to respond, ending with: “You’re a f**king c**t.
+Ellis provided Breitbart News with a screen grab of text messages from an unknown person who attempted to provoke her to respond, ending with: “You’re a f**king c**t.
 You’re the reason people despise humanity.
 You deserved to be raped.”

 Other Trump attorneys have been harassed, including by the Lincoln Project, a group of Never Trump Republicans who have encouraged the public to harass law firms taking up the president’s case.